 Microbes are also used for the commercial and industrial production of certain organic acids.
 These compounds can be produced directly from glucose (e.g. gluconic acid) or formed as end products from pyruvate or ethanol.

-Amino acids such as Lysine and Glutamic acid are used in the food industry as nutritional supplements in bread products and as flavour enhancing compounds such as Monosodium Glutamate (MSG).
+Amino acids such as Lysine and Glutamic acid are used in the food industry as nutritional supplements in bread products and as flavor enhancing compounds such as Monosodium Glutamate (MSG).

-Many microbes synthesise and excrete large quantities of enzymes into the surrounding medium.
+Many microbes synthesize and excrete large quantities of enzymes into the surrounding medium.
 Using this feature of these tiny organisms, many enzymes have been produced commercially.
-These include Amylase, Cellulase, Protease, Lipase, Pectinase, Streptokinase and many others.
+These include Amylase, Cellulase, Protease, Lipase, Pectinase, Streptokinase, and many others.

 Vitamins are some organic compounds which are capable of performing many life-sustaining functions inside our body.
-These compounds cannot be synthesised by humans, and therefore, they have to be supplied in small amounts in the diet.
+These compounds cannot be synthesized by humans, and therefore they have to be supplied in small amounts in the diet.

-Microbes are capable of synthesizing these compounds and hence they can be used for the commercial production of many of the Vitamins e.g. thiamine (Vitamin B1), riboflavin (Vitamin B2), pyridoxine (Vitamin B6), folic acid, pantothenic acid (Vitamin B5), biotin (Vitamin B7), Vitamin B12, ascorbic acid (Vitamin C).
+Microbes are capable of synthesizing the vitamins and hence they can be successfully used for the commercial production of many of the vitamins e.g. thiamine, riboflavin, pyridoxine, folic acid, pantothenic acid, biotin, vitamin b12, ascorbic acid, beta-carotene (pro-vitamin A), ergosterol (provitamin D).

 Yeast (Saccharomyces cerevisiae) is used for commercial production of ethanol.
 This alcohol is used as motor fuel and is often referred to as green petrol.

-Microbes like Spirulina can be grown easily on materials like waste water from potato processing plants (containing starch), straw, molasses, animal manure and even sewage, to produce large quantities.
+Microbes like Spirulina can be grown easily on materials like waste water from potato processing plants (containing starch), straw, molasses, animal manure, and even sewage, to produce large quantities and can serve as food rich in protein, minerals, fats, carbohydrate, and vitamins.

-Producing steroids from animal sources or chemically systhesising them is difficult, but microorganisms can synthesise steroids from sterols or from related compounds.
+Steroids are widely distributed in animals, plants, and fungi like yeasts.
+But, producing steroids from animal sources or chemically synthesizing them is difficult, but microorganisms can synthesize steroids from sterols or from related, easily obtained compounds.

-Vaccines are a product of Industrial Microbiology.
+Vaccines are also a product of industrial microbiology.
 Many antiviral vaccines are mass-produced in chicken eggs or cell cultures.

 The production of vaccines against bacterial diseases usually requires the growth of large amounts of the bacteria.
 Recombinant DNA technology is increasingly important in the development and production of subunit vaccines.